 DWAI In Colorado: What It Means To You

-According to Colorado Revised Statute 42-4-1301, “driving while ability impaired” occurs when a the driver of a motor vehicle has consumed alcohol or one or more drugs, or a combination of alcohol and one or more drugs, that affects the person to the slightest degree so that they are less able than they ordinarily would have been, either mentally or physically or both mentally and physically, to exercise clear judgment, sufficient physical control or due care in the safe operation of a vehicle.
+According to Colorado Revised Statute 42-4-1301, driving while ability impaired occurs when a the driver of a motor vehicle has consumed alcohol or one or more drugs (or a combination of both), that affects the person to the slightest degree so that they are less able than they ordinarily would have been, either mentally or physically (or both), to exercise clear judgment, sufficient physical control or due care in the safe operation of a vehicle.